jorisvink/ce/README.md

 ce is my minimalistic editor I use on a day-to-day basis.

-Is this editor you?
-Probably not, it is highly opinionated and tailored to my requirements.
+Is this editor for you?
+Definitely not, it is highly opinionated and tailored to my requirements.

 License